Online Pricing with Offline Data: Phase Transition and Inverse Square Law: Related Literature

 \subsection{Dynamic Pricing with Online Learning}

-When there are no offline data, the \texttt{OPOD} problem becomes a pure online learning problem, i.e. dynamic pricing with an unknown linear demand model, and belongs to a broad category referred to as the \textit{online pricing} problem.
+When there are no offline data, the \texttt{OPOD} problem becomes a pure online learning problem, i.e. dynamic pricing with an unknown linear demand model, and belongs to a broad category referred to as the \textit{online pricing} problems.
 Online pricing problems have generated great interest in recent years in the operations research and management science (OR/MS) community, see \cite{den2015dynamic} for a comprehensive survey.
-Papers in this research stream study the fundamental trade-off between experimenting to improve estimates of the unknown demand model (the so-called exploration) and leveraging current estimates to maximize revenue (the so-called exploitation).
-In particular, there is a vast literature (e.g., \citealt{den2013simultaneously}, \citealt{den2014dynamic}, \citealt{KeskinZeevi2014}, \citealt{keskin2016chasing}, \citealt{qiang2016dynamic}, \citealt{den2017dynamic}, \citealt{nambiar2019dynamic}, \citealt{ban2019personalized}) studying dynamic pricing problems with an unknown linear (or generalized linear) demand model, which is arguably a fundamental model of online pricing problems.
-In such a model, the expected demand depends linearly on the price (through some \textit{link functions}), but the parameters in the demand model are unknown.
+In particular, there is a vast literature (e.g., \citealt{den2013simultaneously}, \citealt{den2014dynamic}, \citealt{KeskinZeevi2014}, \citealt{wang2014close}, \citealt{keskin2016chasing}, \citealt{qiang2016dynamic}, \citealt{den2017dynamic}, \citealt{nambiar2019dynamic}, \citealt{ban2020personalized}) studying dynamic pricing problems with an unknown linear (or generalized linear) demand model, which is arguably one of the most fundamental demand models for pricing.
 All of the existing papers purely focus on online learning.
-In this paper, we take this fundamental dynamic pricing problem with an unknown linear demand model as our baseline, but significantly extend it by incorporating the offline data into the online decision making.
+In this paper, we take the fundamental problem of dynamic pricing with a linear demand model as our baseline, but significantly extend it by incorporating offline data into online decision making.